How did I get here?

 That’s how a lot of people end up here.

-Instead of teaching people in person how to plant a butterfly garden, I write about it.
-Instead of writing newsletters for one garden or museum, I code emails to sell paddle-boards or bikinis or coffee cake.
+Instead of teaching people in person how to plant a butterfly garden, I help the experts build beautiful websites so they can teach people.
+Instead of writing newsletters for one garden or museum, I build email marketing campaigns that generate millions of dollars in revenue.
+(Or thousands, depending on who you are and what you need.)

 I learned one of my most valuable marketing tools from studying the construction and promotion of the biggest boyband on the planet.
 (It works.
 Want to know what it is?
 Drop me a line.)